 According to the International Baccalaureate Diploma Program, Research Methodology is a crucial paper in Psychology Higher Level (HL).
-This paper aims to inculcate an in-depth knowledge of Ethical issues, Reliability & Validity in Qualitative & Quantitative Research, opening a see-through towards two core components of the program – Extended Essay & Theory of Knowledge (TOK).
+This paper aims to inculcate an in-depth knowledge of Ethical issues, Reliability and Validity in Qualitative and Quantitative Research, opening a see-through towards two core components of the program – Extended Essay and Theory of Knowledge (TOK).

 On 23 rd of February 2018, our IBDP Psychology students were asked to present a session on Interview Method of Research Methodology on the Flipped classroom.

 A flipped classroom helps enhance student learning and achievement by reversing the traditional model of a classroom, focusing class time on student understanding rather than on lecture.
 Problems and assignments that once might have been treated as homework are now tackled in the classroom, while teachers offering personalized guidance.
 Oakridgers took part in the session and explained that they haved learned about the Research methodology during their Flipped classroom.

 An advanced organizer with research links and journals were shared among the students a week earlier along with a detailed list of instructions so they can understand what they are expected to prepare and present in the Flipped Classroom Session.